spitfire8790/learn2code/Phase-0-Absolute-Beginnings/Module-0.2-HTML-Fundamentals.md

 HTML (HyperText Markup Language) is the foundation of every website and web application.
 Think of HTML as the skeleton that gives structure to your content - just as a house needs a strong frame before adding walls and decoration, a website needs proper HTML structure before adding styles and interactivity.

-For property websites, HTML becomes particularly important because you'll be presenting complex information clearly: property details, pricing, features, contact forms, and search functionality.
-Well-structured HTML ensures your content is accessible to all users, including those using screen readers, and provides a solid foundation for styling and functionality.
+For websites, HTML becomes particularly important because you'll be presenting complex information clearly: property details, pricing, features, contact forms, and search functionality.
+Well-structured HTML ensures your website is accessible, easy to navigate, and search engine friendly.

 ## Section 1: Understanding HTML Structure